jsharp6968/mala/README.md

 The latest attempt uses cosine from scipy on the text vectors to detect how similar the frequency of characters in the received string is to that of `EMERGENT`.

 I have seen that some interesting strings such as URLs and such score quite low, so ideally every string would be evaluated against a list of regexes before being dumped due to a low score.
-But runtime is already majorly impacted by current processing.

 ## Note
 I am not a malware analyst.
 In a way, I made this tool to make it easier for me to learn malware analysis by finding samples which are interesting to me for some reason, usually based on finding a weird string via SQL.
 Python and SQL I am confident with, but I am a beginner when it comes to handling malware, and that side of things is an area where I would love feedback from people who know that they are talking about.